• Skip to primary navigation

 Granny's Quick Blood Orange Curd is a fuss free recipe made in 5 minutes.
 No sieving, double boiler or endless stirring needed.
 Just 4 ingredients needed plus a Power Blender recipe option included. #curd #BloodOrangeCurd #fruitcurd #BloodOrange #BloodOrangeRecipes #OrangeCurd #Preserve #Breakfast

-Granny's Quick Blood Orange Curd in a glass jar on wooden board with spoon and blood oranges with scones scattered around.
+Portrait overhead shot of Granny's Quick Blood Orange Curd jar with teaspoonful resting on top.
+Wooden board with oranges and scones in background.

 Print Pin